Gas vs Electric Golf Carts: Which Is Right for Your Lifestyle?

 Performance matters differently depending on how you'll use your cart.
 A golf course rider has different needs than someone hauling equipment across a 40-acre property.

-The range limitation is where electric carts show their constraints.
-Most electric carts travel 20 to 40 miles on a full charge, depending on battery type, terrain, passenger load, and driving style.
+The range limitation is where electric golf carts show their constraints.
+Most electric golf carts travel 20 to 40 miles on a full charge, depending on battery type, terrain, passenger load, and driving style.
 Hills, heavy loads, and aggressive acceleration drain batteries faster.
 In flat neighborhoods with short trips, range rarely becomes an issue.
 For large properties or all-day use away from charging, range anxiety is real.
-Cold weather in Kansas and Missouri winters can reduce battery performance by 20 to 30 percent, further limiting range.
+Cold weather in Kansas and Arkansas winters can reduce battery performance by 20 to 30 percent, further limiting range.

 Gas golf carts offer effectively unlimited range as long as you have access to gasoline.
-A typical gas cart holds 5 to 6 gallons and gets roughly 80 to 100 miles per tank, depending on driving conditions.
-This makes gas carts ideal for extended use away from home base.
-The engines provide strong performance on hills and with heavy loads, giving gas carts an edge in demanding terrain or when hauling equipment.
+A typical gas golf cart holds 5 to 6 gallons and gets roughly 80 to 100 miles per tank, depending on driving conditions.
+This makes gas golf carts ideal for extended use away from home base.
+The engines provide strong performance on hills and with heavy loads, giving gas golf carts an edge in demanding terrain or when hauling equipment.

-Gas carts do take a moment to build power compared to the instant torque of electric motors.
+Gas golf carts do take a moment to build power compared to the instant torque of electric motors.
 The engines are noticeably louder, producing the familiar small engine sound that some users don't mind, while others find it annoying.
 For hunting applications where noise matters or neighborhood use where quiet operation is appreciated, this represents a real disadvantage.

 Operating Costs: The Long-Term Financial Reality